 Bradley L. Schlaggar, MD, PhD

-He is the A. Ernest and Jane G. Stein Associate Professor of Developmental Neurology, in Neurology.
-He is also an Associate Professor of Radiology, Anatomy & Neurobiology, and Pediatrics.
+He is the A. Ernest and Jane G. Stein Professor of Developmental Neurology, in Neurology and a Professor of Neurology, Radiology, Anatomy & Neurobiology, Psychiatry, and Pediatrics.

 He is board certified in Neurology with Special Competence in Child Neurology by the American Board of Psychiatry and Neurology.

 He served as Director of the Pediatric Neurology Residency Training Program from 2006-2013.

 Dr. Schlaggar has been listed annually in the "Best Doctors in America" since 2005 for Child Neurology.

 Dr. Schlaggar is a member of the Society for Neuroscience, the Cognitive Neuroscience Society, the Organization for Human Brain Mapping, the American Academy of Pediatrics, the Child Neurology Society, the American Academy of Neurology, the Society for Pediatric Research, the Movement Disorders Society, and the American Academy of Neurology.
 He is also a member of the Missouri State Medical Association.
 He is a co-Founder and Vice President of the Flux Society for Integrative Developmental Cognitive Neuroscience.